QuantAttack: Exploiting Dynamic Quantization to Attack Vision Transformers: Evaluation

 \subsubsection{Effectiveness of Adversarial Perturbations}

-First, we evaluate the effectiveness of our single-image variant against two baselines: a clean image (\ie, no perturbation) and a random perturbation sampled from the uniform distribution $\mathcal{U}(-1,1)$ (the values correspond to the minimum and maximum values of our perturbation for a fair comparison).
-Table~\ref{tab:main_tab} presents the performance of the different perturbations on the ViT and DeiT models.
+We compare our attack with four baselines: (a) clean - the original image with no perturbation, random - a randomly sampled perturbation from the uniform distribution $\mathcal{U}(-\epsilon,\epsilon)$, Sponge Examples~\cite{shumailov2021sponge} - an attack aimed at increasing the amount of non-zero activations, and standard PGD~\cite{madry2017towards} - the original PGD attack with the model's loss function (integrity-based attack).
+Table~\ref{tab:modified_tab} presents the performance of the different perturbations on the ViT and DeiT models.
 The analysis reveals that single-image perturbations substantially increase the GPU memory usage and processing time for both models compared to the baselines.
-Specifically, for the ViT model, the single-image perturbations cause 2288\% more outliers than a clean image.
-In terms of hardware metrics, they result in a 23\% increase in GPU memory usage, a 7\% increase in energy consumption, and an 11\% increase in GPU processing time, compared to clean images.
+Specifically, for the ViT model, the single-image perturbations cause 1681\% more outliers than a clean image.
+In terms of hardware metrics, they result in a 17.2\% increase in GPU memory usage, a 7\% increase in energy consumption, and an 9\% increase in GPU processing time, compared to clean images.
+The sponge examples and the standard PGD however, do not incur any substantial effect both in terms of outliers and hardware metrics.
 Interestingly, in most cases, the random perturbations lead to a degradation in performance compared to the clean images.
 We hypothesize that random perturbations simply eliminate ``natural" outlier features (\ie, those that exist in clean images) due to the random noise added to the images.